Is it Safe Travelling to Tanzania in 2026? Safari & Zanzibar Travel Guide

 The U.S. State Department currently advises travelers to exercise increased caution in Tanzania, mainly due to isolated crime and the previous episodes of unrest in urban centers like Dar es Salaam.
 The advisory notes typical city-related risks such as petty theft, scams, and the need for situational awareness.

 Based on ground operations: Calm has returned since the 4th of November, when the government regained control and lifted internet restrictions and movement limitations.
-But there is further fear of another demonstrations especially 9th December 2025 ( Independence Day), major areas of concern are major cities such as Dar es salaam, Mwanza and Mbeya.
+While Tanzania experienced brief political tensions in the past, the situation has fully stabilized, and tourism continues normally across all major destinations.

 No tourist harm has been reported during the unrest.
 Safari circuits and Zanzibar were unaffected, with business resuming quickly.

-No tourist harm has been reported during the unrest.
+No tourist insecurities reported this whole time.
 Safari circuits and Zanzibar were unaffected, with business resuming quickly.
 For best safari and Tours visit our homepage for the well mended packages.

 Join thousands of confident travelers.
 Explore our safely managed 2026 itineraries.